-Working closely with the Knowle West community through a process of co-design and making, we are reinventing community spaces and taking art to the streets with a range of different projects and creative interventions.
+Filwood Fantastic aimed to showcase, support and grow the creativity and talent of local people.
+Working closely with the Knowle West community through a process of co-design and making, we reinvented community spaces and took art to the streets with a range of different projects and creative interventions.

-Filwood Fantastic is funded by Creative Civic Change, and is a collaboration between Filwood Community Centre, Knowle West Media Centre, KWMC: The Factory, Knowle West Alliance and re:work.
-It aims to grow community pride, change negative perceptions of the area, and support people to develop new skills.
+Filwood Fantastic was funded by Creative Civic Change, and was a collaboration between Filwood Community Centre, Knowle West Media Centre, KWMC: The Factory (now moved to KWMC Leinster Ave to form our Making Space), Knowle West Alliance and re:work.
+It aimed to grow community pride, change negative perceptions of the area, and support people to develop new skills.

-The Walk of Hearts & Stars celebrates and remembers local people in Knowle West / Filwood during the COVID-19 crisis.
+The Walk of Hearts & Stars celebrated and remembered local people in Knowle West / Filwood during the COVID-19 crisis.
 KWMC: The Factory teamed up with the organisers of the Hearts & Stars volunteers’ awards to reimagine the event for 2020, as part of the Filwood Fantastic project.

 Throughout the summer of 2020, we collected nominations from local people, with the following categories: